Shivdeep Lande: Education and career

 Lande received his early education from Saraswati Vidya Mandir High School in his hometown Akola, and his bachelor's degree in electrical engineering from Shri Sant Gajanan Maharaj College of Engineering, Shegaon in Maharashtra, India.
 Lande joined the Indian Police Services after completing his training at Sardar Vallabhbhai Patel National Police Academy in Hyderabad.
 Although he was first selected for Indian Revenue Services, later he joined the Indian Police Service in 2006.

+Political Career

+He launched his party named Hind Sena on 08 April 2025 in Patna, Bihar.
+He also announced that his party will contest the 2025 Bihar legislative assembly election.